Scalable Deep Reinforcement Learning for Routing and Spectrum Access in Physical Layer: Simulation Results

-To test the generalizability of the proposed method, we directly take the agent trained under the original setting and reuse it for a much larger ad-hoc network of $F=10$ data flows in a 5000$\times$5000$m^2$ region, with $B=32$ available frequency bands.
+To test the generalizability of the proposed method on larger problem instances, we directly take the agent trained under the original setting and reuse it for a much larger ad-hoc network of $F=10$ data flows in a 5000m$\times$5000m region, with $B=32$ available frequency bands.
 We place larger number of $(19, 16, 21, 18, 14, 24, 17, 20, 19)$ nodes over nine evenly divided sub-regions.
 The sum-rate results are shown in Fig.~\ref{fig:sumrate_large}, which shows that our approach still significantly outperforms the benchmarks.

-We do note that if we increase the number of relays nodes more aggressively, the performance of the DDQN agent drops below the strongest benchmarks tested.
-The potential reason is due to the fact that the DDQN agent learns to prioritize shorter links.
-Using shorter links is beneficial for obtaining higher direct-channel strengths, yet also leads to more active nodes and thus more interference within the entire wireless network.
-As the DDQN agent is trained under the network settings as in Section~\ref{sec:origin_setting}, it can achieve the right balance for optimal performances.
-But, when the network settings are drastically changed, the trade-off that the agent learns by utilizing relatively shorter links might not have the right balance.
+We notice that if we increase the number of relays nodes more aggressively, the performance of the DDQN agent drops below the strongest benchmarks tested.
+The potential reason is due to the fact that the DDQN agent has learned to prioritize the relatively shorter links in our simulation setting.
+Using shorter links is beneficial for obtaining higher direct-channel strengths, but it also leads to more nodes being active, thus more interference in the entire wireless network.
+As the DDQN agent is trained under the network settings as in Section~\ref{sec:origin_setting}, it has learned the right balance between the cost and benefit of using shorter links for achieving the optimal performance for that setting.
+But, when the network setting is drastically changed, the trade-off that the agent had previously learned might no longer be correct.

 Nevertheless, the results presented in this subsection still illustrate that the proposed method has the capability to adapt to networks that are much larger in size, in the number of mobile nodes, and in the number of frequency bands, than the networks used for training.